desecho/blog/content/posts/windows-tips.md

 ### Settings

 #### System
-* Display → Scale and layout → Change the size of text, apps, and other items → 200%
+* Display → Scale and layout → change the size of text, apps, and other items → 200%
 * Power & Sleep → Screen → 15 minutes
 * Power & Sleep → Sleep → Never
 * Notification & actions → Notifications → Get notifications from apps and other senders → Off